FJMoisesRomero/FJMoisesRomero/README.md

 - ![PostgreSQL](https://img.shields.io/badge/PostgreSQL-336791?style=flat-square&logo=postgresql&logoColor=white) PostgreSQL

 ## 🚀 Current projects and work
-I am currently developing a system for a connectivity and radiofrequency company, applying my skills in web development, databases, and object-oriented programming.
+I am currently developing a system individually for a connectivity and radiofrequency company, applying my skills in web development, databases, and object-oriented programming.

 ## 💬 Let's connect
 If you'd like to collaborate or learn more about my projects, feel free to contact me or follow me on GitHub.
 I'm always eager to take on new challenges and expand my knowledge through new work experiences!